Best Water Leak Sensors of 2023

 Smart home compatibility

-Overall, we like Flo by Moen's fast sensor speed and optional shutoff valve as an alternative to Resideo, our top pick.
-But its weak alarm sound and expensive smart home upgrade requirements keep it from snagging the top spot.
+Overall, we like Flo by Moen's fast sensor speed and optional shutoff valve as an alternative.
+But its weak alarm sound and expensive smart home upgrade requirements may make you skip to our next choice.

 The Kangaroo Water + Climate Sensor manages to shave a few bucks off other Wi-Fi leak detectors to claim the budget pick in our lineup.
 This bare-bones sensor is handy for mobile-device leak notifications but isn't as flexible to install as competitors.